|

 astrometry including initial efforts on speckle

-high speed EMCCD camera
+interferometry with a high speed EMCCD camera

 9:30 am: Mel Bartels - 2nd